TEKKSUNN/tic-tac-toe/README.md

 ## Completion of Project
 Finally...
 I finished this project.
 It took me almost a week to finish this bullshit.
 I'm finally free at last.
 I can finally move on to the next lessons...
 I'm not gonna touch this repo again, because the code is too messy to understand.
 I can go and make new tic tac toe again, but I will never touch the javascript of this code, ever.

+## My Project looks different
+That's because it is.
+I forgot to read the rest of the instructions.
+Oh well...
+At the very least I integrated the ability to play tic tac toe manually "pre-game".
+And as an excuse to not integrating the changing of names, I gave the ability to play against the computer.